Kakarotoo0900/Weather-Tracker/README.md

 # Weather-Tracker
-WeatherTracker: An app to display live weather updates for cities worldwide.
+WeatherTracker: "An app to display live weather updates for cities worldwide."